Alevr98/Progetto-JavaScript-Basics-di-Alessandro-Saletti/README.md

 * [DESCRIPTION](#description)
 * [COUNTER FEATURES](#counter-features)
+* [CONTACT ME] (#contact-me)

 ### DESCRIPTION
-In this project i realised a counter, the majority of the code is based on Javascript and i contains some parts of HTML and CSS as well.
+In this project i realised a counter, the majority of the code is based on Javascript but i used part of HTML to develop the structure and CSS for graphical aspects.

 ---